How To Deal With A Controlling Person

 Ironically, their controlling behavior leads them to the ultimate loss of control when a job or marriage ends, people pull away from them, or they get sick.

-How to Deal with a Control Freak
+How to Deal with Controlling People

 - Verbalize to the person firmly but kindly that you recognize the controlling behavior and won't put up with it.
-Don't give them reason to push you around.
+Don't give them a reason to push you around.

 - When the controlling person is your spouse, friend, or business associate, and you must spend time with them, emphasize that you are committed to working as a team, but not in a situation where one person rules over the other.